 In some cases, this can actually be a good thing.
 You can use your ex's curiosity to your advantage and indirectly shift their perception of you.
 This shift in perception, together with the changes you’re making, may facilitate reconciliation.

 How Long Should You Stay Silent After A Breakup?

 Your period of silence will depend on your situation and your intentions.
-If you're trying to move on from a toxic or abusive relationship, an indefinite period of radio silence may be the only way to protect yourself and aid the healing process.
+If you're trying to move on from a toxic, abusive or narcissistic relationship, an indefinite period of radio silence may be the only way to protect yourself and aid the healing process.

 On the other hand, you might want to put your relationship behind you.
 In both cases, silence is a powerful tool for moving on.
 If you hope to get your ex back, experts recommend no contact for anywhere between 30 and 90 days before using limited contact to re-establish a connection.

 If your relationship ends badly, you might need a more extended no-contact period.
 It’s vital to ensure that you’ve given yourself and your ex enough time to heal.

 Making contact too soon could result in your ex giving you the cold shoulder.
 You might open up old wounds and cause each other more pain.
 For this reason, periods of six months or even a year aren’t unusual.

 Does Silence Make Your Ex Come Back?